-No some fields in Elegan than in Canada in The Tempest, Act 3, Scene 3.
+No scene makes this clearer than the banquet in The Tempest, Act 3, Scene 3.
 The stage direction-"Enter several strange shapes, bringing in a banquet, and dance about it with gentle actions of salutations"- transforms food, gesture, and disappearance into a material-political event (The Tempest, 3.3).
 Bennett speaks of objects as "intermediaries," entities that "can modulate human affect and effect" (2010, viii), and here, the banquet is precisely that: a feast which both tempts and betrays, a structure of materiality that thinks and withdraws.
 Its vanishing is not a trick, but a commentary on the fickleness of consumption and illusion-themes bound to the ontology of things as much as to imperial critique.